 Jürgen Kritschgau

-I am currently a post-doctoral scholar at Portland State University in the RTG for Computation and Data Enabled Science.
+I was post-doctoral scholar at Portland State University in the RTG for Computation and Data Enabled Science.

 Currently, I am keeping an eye out for industry jobs in the Portland area or remote work that would keep me in the Pacific Northwest.
-Please reach out to me at j.kritschgau "at" pdx "dot" edu if you are interested in my application materials.
+Please reach out to me via LinkedIn here.

 I have three main research interests: extremal graph theory, anti-Ramsey theory, and zero forcing.
 Click here to see my publications.
 I am always looking for new projects and collaborators!